hylandtechoutreach/CSEdWeek/TurtleChallenges.md

 Use a turtle to draw a whole picture, like a house, a flower, an animal, a tree, or anything else that comes to mind!

 ## Story time
 Create a story where each turtle is a character.
 They should interact by moving, or speak by writing messages to the screen.
+Take a look at the examples linked below to learn how turtles can write messages!

 ## Turtle examples
 Check out the [Turtle Examples](TurtleExamples.md) to see some cool turtle features.
 Try copying and pasting some of the code, and updating it to create something unique.
 Change any of the numbers or colors to see how it affects the drawing!